 Well, no. It was erected on one of them criticizing a female politico by calling her a whore, and the other of them criticizing a female pundit by calling her a cunt.

-Jane doesn’t want FDL to become "a slave to the PC language police who want to mau-mau it into sterility by throwing around loaded and innacurate [sic] race- and gender-baiting accusations," which I understand, because I use both the word whore and the word cunt—and have defended their use on multiple occasions.
+Jane doesn’t want FDL to become "a slave to the PC language police who want to mau-mau it into sterility by throwing around loaded and innacurate [sic] race- and gender-baiting accusations," which I understand, because I use the word cunt—and have defended its use on multiple occasions.
 But there are ways to use words and there are ways to use words—and knowing the difference, rooting out the subversive context from that which simply perpetuates oppression, is not enslaving oneself to language police; it's doing the basic work required of someone who wants to be edgy, rather than a retrofuck jackhole.

-And I love the word cunt.
-I use it like it's going out of style, mostly when referring to my own or talking to one of my Brits (to whom the word is about as alarming as oatmeal).
-I love it specifically because it has so much power in America.
+I love the word cunt.
+I use it like it's going out of style, mostly when referring to my own or referring to myself.
 I love it when some dude calls me a cunt intending to deliver the ultimate insult, and I can effortlessly take the wind out of his sails by replying, "Fucking right I am.
 Queen Cunt of Fuck Mountain, and don’t you forget it, son."
 I'm all for reclaiming that shit—but reclaiming it is about wearing it yourself and wielding it ironically, which is necessarily as a compliment, not an insult.
 If I call my girlfriend "a beautiful cunt" for expertly handling a sexist prig, that's got reappropriative power.
 If I call her "a dumb cunt" because she does something foolish, not so much.

 Sometimes in the past I have used cunt as an insult.
 (When CNN invited Ann Coulter to comment on the 2004 presidential debates, I sniffed, "I didn’t realize they had officially transformed into the Cunt News Network.")
 I'm not defending it; I can't.
 If someone had called me on it, they'd have been right, because, let's face it, I love using the word that way.
 I love its power to demean so neatly, so economically, and so completely.
 It has so much gorgeous power that it's almost irresistible.
 And any argument I tried to use to defend my right to call someone a cunt—not ironically, not as a compliment—would be total and complete bullshit.
 I wouldn’t possibly try to claim that using it that way isn't nasty, when the reason I love it is because it is.